 - Awardees will be recognized at the annual Faculty Awards Program, which is generally scheduled in the late spring.

-- DSA awards may be used for OPS expenses, OCO expenditures, graduate student support (including fringe benefits), and travel.
+- DSA awards may be used for OPS expenses, research-related travel and supplies, and graduate student support (including fringe benefits).

 - DSA awards do not support faculty salary.